lambdaclass/mlir-workshop/docs/src/mlir_basics.md

     .unwrap();
 ```

+### Helper Traits

+Some frequently used operations, mainly those in the llvm, arith and builtin dialects have a trait in melior to make it less verbose, it's a trait implemented on the Block so you can simply do `block.load(..)`.

 ## Region

 A region holds one or multiple blocks, it depends on the operation whether there are 1 or more regions.